Antarctic Bases and Buildings - 4

-It is designed to use eco-friendly construction materials and to be the first zero-emissions Polar base running entirely on solar and wind energy.
-There are a pair of back-up diesel generators however.
+The base was designed using eco-friendly construction materials and to be the first zero-emissions polar base running entirely on solar and wind energy.
+Most of the heating is passive coming from sunlight shining through the large windows, from the body heat of people working on the base and from the waste heat of the base's electrical appliances.
+There are also a pair of back-up diesel generators.

 It is a summer-only station designed to house up to 20 people, (but 12 optimally) scientists and support staff from November to February (it is unlikely to be able to be zero-emission if it was occupied year-round).
 There is 900 square metres of accommodation space.
 There is capability for the station to become full year-round with little extra effort.
 It has a minimum lifespan expectancy of 25 years.

-The station will have 379.5 square meters worth of photovoltaic solar panels enough to generate 50.6kWh and also 24 square meters of thermal solar panels to generate heat to heat water.
+The station has 379.5 square meters worth of photovoltaic solar panels enough to generate 50.6kWh and also 24 square meters of thermal solar panels to generate heat to heat water.

-Water recycling - The Princess Elisabeth station when fully working will treat all of it's waste water to make it cleaner and aims to re-use 75% of it using bioreactors and filtration units developed for space travel.
-The water will be recycled 5 times and then removed down a crevasse beneath the base.
+Water recycling - The Princess Elisabeth station treats all of it's waste water to make it cleaner and re-uses 60% of it using bioreactors and filtration units developed for space travel.
+Waste water is then removed to a crevasse beneath the base.